HandcartCactus/Knacci-Utils/README.md

  ep_for_words(pi/2, f(2,7),f(2,8),t(2,5))
  ```

- ## Pictures of the 2-nacci word curve:
+ ## Impact:
+Aided validation of the IFS that makes the 2-nacci word fractal.
+We used combinatorial tools to observe recurring patterns in word-decompositions.
 ### Periodicity mod 2 in the 2-nacci words (odd)

 <img src="per2nacci_5.png" align=middle/>